skeeto/skeeto.github.com/_posts/2019-03-28-Fibers-the-Most-Elegant-Windows-API.markdown

 strictly limited to *integers*.

 Ultimately I like the fiber API better.
-The first time I tried it out, I could guess my way through it without looking closely at the API.
+The first time I tried it out, I could guess my way through it without looking closely at the documentation.

 ### Async / await with fibers